surniaulula/wpsso/readme.txt

 = 3.50.0-rc.2 =

 (2018/01/23) Added an integration module for WP Meta SEO (Pro version).
 Added a check for the WP Meta SEO plugin and a warning if its "Social sharing block" option is enabled.
-Updated the tooltip colors from blue to a custom green palette.
+Added a link to the Media Library image editing page for some image related warning notices.

 = 3.49.1 =